Southern African Music Rights Organisation: Global affiliations

 SAMRO has reciprocal agreements with 225 collecting societies in 150 countries allowing it to collect music royalties on behalf of its members around the world.

 SAMRO is a member of the Confédération Internationale des Sociétés d'Auteurs et Compositeurs (CISAC).
 SAMRO is involved in CISAC initiatives in Africa, including projects affiliated with the World Intellectual Property Organization (WIPO), and the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
 SAMRO is also accredited with BIEM, an organisation co-ordinating statutory license agreements among different countries.

 SAMRO is associated with industry trade fairs and music showcases such as MIDEM in France and the World Music Expo (WOMEX), as well as with bodies such as the South African Music Export Council (SAMEX).

 Controversies

+SAMRO has been implicated in a number of instances of not paying musicians the royalties that the organisation exists to collect on their behalf.
+In 2018 SAMRO was accused of unlawfully deducting royalties from gospel and African music artists in a scheme dating back to 1963; this resulted in a government investigation.
+In 2020 SAMRO was the subject of a Carte Blanche expose over their non-payment of royalties to the South African musician The Kiffness.

-In 2019 the Southern African Music Rights Organisation (SAMRO) sued a number of former executives for unlawful enrichment.
+In 2019 the SAMRO sued a number of former executives for unlawful enrichment.
 According to the lawsuit, the members of the leadership of SAMRO overpaid themselves by more than R1.6 Million rand.
 Sipho Mabuse, Sibongile Khumalo, Loyiso Bala, Arthur Mafokate, Relebogile Mabotja, Gabi Le Roux, Jack Jeremiah Mnisi, Rowlin Naicker, Jordaan Niemand, John Edmond and Jeanne Zaidel-Rudolph were alleged to be implicated in the irregular expenditure.